-Really nice fun baseball drill for any age group, especially good for summer baseball camps.
+Really nice fun throwing drills for baseball for any age group, especially good for summer baseball camps.
 I usually call the game the Kit-Kat Catch Game because in my summer baseball camps I give the winners in each age group a Kit-Kat candy bar.

 Coaching 6-DVD Box Set